viamrobotics/docs/docs/architecture/_index.md

 `viam-server` can use the internet, wide area networks (WAN) or local networks (LAN) to establish peer-to-peer connections between two {{< glossary_tooltip term_id="machine" text="machines" >}}, or to a client application.

-The [micro-RDK](/installation/#install-the-micro-rdk) is the lightweight version of `viam-server` that you can run on ESP32 microcontrollers.
+[`viam-micro-server`](/installation/#install-viam-micro-server) is the lightweight version of `viam-server` that you can run on ESP32 microcontrollers.
 It supports a limited set of {{< glossary_tooltip term_id="resource" text="resources" >}} and can connect with the cloud as well as with devices running `viam-server`.

 ## Components, services, modules